Tenure Track Assistant Professor

-I study politics on social media.
-I use methods from computational social science to explore topics in political sociology, political communication and international relations.
-You can read more about my work on my webpage, golovchenko.github.io.
+I study politics on social media and political communication during international conflict.
+I use methods from computational social science to explore topics in political sociology, political communication, and international relations.

 My research is focused on: